Adaptive Coordination Offsets for Signalized Arterial Intersections using Deep Reinforcement Learning: Acknowledgments

 \ifCLASSOPTIONcaptionsoff

 \fi

 \ifIEEEpublication

 \begin{IEEEbiographynophoto}{Keith Anshilo Diaz} finished his B.S. and M.S. in Civil Engineering degrees from Mapua University, Manila in 2017 and 2020, respectively.
 He joined the Mobile Sensing Lab at the University of California, Berkeley as a visiting student researcher.
+Keith is currently affiliated to the Railway Project Planning and Development unit of the Department of Transportation in the Philippines.
 His research interests include intelligent transportation systems specifically the integration of deep RL and traffic engineering. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Damian Dailisan} obtained his B.S. in Applied Physics, M.S. in Physics, and Ph.D. in Physics degrees from the University of the Philippines Diliman.
+He is currently a Data Scientist at the Analytics, Computing, and Complex Systems (ACCeSs) Lab at the Asian Institute of Management, Philippines.
 His research interests include phase transitions in agent-based Cellular Automata traffic models, Data Science, and deep RL. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Umang Sharaf} obtained his M.Eng. in Computer Science (2019) degree from the University of California, Berkeley.
 His research and professional interests include Data Science systems and deep RL for improving traffic coordination. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Carissa Santos} obtained her B.S. in Electronics Engineering (2017) and currently pursuing an M.S. in Electronics Engineering at Mapua University, Manila, Philippines.
 She joined the Mobile Sensing Lab at the University of California, Berkeley as a visiting student researcher.
 Her research interests include computer vision, data science and deep RL for transportation systems.

 \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Qijian Gan} received the B.E. degree in automatic control from the University of Science and Technology of China, Hefei, China, in 2009, and the M.S. and Ph.D. degrees in civil engineering from University of California at Irvine, in 2010 and 2014, respectively.
 He is currently a Research and Development Engineer in the PATH Program at the University of California at Berkeley.
 His main expertise includes network traffic flow theory, network modeling and simulation, traffic signal control, and data analysis. \end{IEEEbiographynophoto} \begin{IEEEbiographynophoto}{Francis Aldrine Uy} is the Dean of the School of Civil, Environmental and Geological Engineering at Mapua University.
 He received his B.S. in Civil Engineering at the Mapua University, M.S. in Civil Engineering at the Technological University of the Philippines and Ph.D. in Civil Engineering at the University of the Philippines, Diliman.
 He is also a LIF 4 Fellow and a graduate of Leadership in Innovation Fellowship at the Asian Institute of Management under the School of Executive Education.
 His research is mainly focused on intelligent systems in civil engineering.